Eski Saray

-In 1541, Hurrem Sultan, wife of Suleiman Magnificient and the Haseki sultan of the Ottoman Empire at that time, ordered to permanently shift the entire Ottoman Imperial Harem and the Residence of all the Ottoman Royal family members to the Topkapi Palace after a fire broke out in the Old Palace in the same year.
+In 1541, Hurrem Sultan, wife of Suleiman the Magnificent and the Haseki sultan of the Ottoman Empire at that time, ordered to permanently shift the entire Ottoman Imperial Harem and the Residence of all the Ottoman Royal family members to the Topkapi Palace after a fire broke out in the Old Palace in the same year.
 It is also assumed that she took this decision because she wanted to increase her influence and authority over the Ottoman Empire's State and Foreign affairs as it was difficult for her to take part in the administration and decision making while staying in a different Palace.
 This decision reduced the importance of the Old Palace and the Palace became almost uninhabited and irrelevant as nearly all members and the entire luxury was shifted to the new palace.
 From then on, Topkapı Palace became the official Imperial residence of the entire Ottoman Dynasty, center of administration of the Empire and the head of imperial Harem.
 After Hurrem settled in Topkapi, it was known as "New Palace".

-Although the Old Palace lost it's Importance, It was still actively used and acted as a retirement home for the former wives, mothers, sisters and the daughters of the former sultans and also housed the servants and assistants of those female royal members.
+Although the Old Palace lost its importance, it was still actively used and acted as a retirement home for the former wives, mothers, sisters and the daughters of the former sultans and also housed the servants and assistants of those female royal members.
 Prominent figures like Safiye Sultan ,Ayşe Sultan (wife of Murad IV), Halime Sultan, Muazzez Sultan spent their retirement life and finally died in the Old Palace.
-In 1625-1632 under Murad IV the palace was restored.
+In 1625–1632 under Murad IV the palace was restored.

-In 1687, a huge Fire broke out in the Old Palace, and the Palace got completely burned to the ground with no remains and even took the life of Muazzez Sultan, mother of Ahmed II, who was living her retirement life in the Palace and died in the accident, although other royal members and servants were saved.
-The palace was never reconstructed later.
+In 1687, a huge fire broke out in the Old Palace, and the Palace was completely burned to the ground with no remains.
+Muazzez Sultan, mother of Ahmed II, was living her retirement life in the Palace and died in the fire, although other royal members and servants were saved.
+The palace was never reconstructed.